OpenBB-finance/OpenBB/website/content/platform/reference/index/search.md

 ---
-title: search
+title: "search"
-description: Learn how to perform index search and retrieve index data using this Python API.
-Understand the different parameters and their defaults, and get detailed information about index symbols, names, and additional attributes such as ISIN code, region, description, currency, and trading times.
+description: "Learn how to perform index search and retrieve index data using this  Python API.
+Understand the different parameters and their defaults, and get detailed  information about index symbols, names, and additional attributes such as ISIN code,  region, description, currency, and trading times."
 keywords:
 - index search
 - search indices